SinghSimrajit/MyWork/README.md

-# First week task Variables, comments, data types and if-elif statements.
+# First week task Variables, comments, data types, if-elif statements, user input and arithmetic input, logical operators.
 it is for collage